The Carnival Band (Canadian band): Performances

-The Carnival Band regularly appears at peace marches, Critical Mass rides, Vancouver's Chinese New Year parades, Illuminares, and the Parade of Lost Souls.
-They has also performed at the Vancouver International Jazz Festival; the Gibsons Jazz Festival; the Blaydon Races and the International Street Band Festival hosted by the Tenth Avenue Band in Newcastle, with the Baybeat Streetband in Morecambe; the Vancouver Sun Run; and the Vancouver Children's Festival.
+The Carnival Band has regularly appeared at peace marches, Critical Mass rides, Vancouver's Chinese New Year parades, Illuminares, and the Parade of Lost Souls.
+They have also performed at the Vancouver International Jazz Festival, the Gibsons Jazz Festival, the Blaydon Races and the International Street Band Festival hosted by the Tenth Avenue Band in Newcastle, with the Baybeat Streetband in Morecambe, the Vancouver Sun Run, and the Vancouver Children's Festival.

-In October 2006, the Carnival Band travelled to Honk!
+In October 2006, the Carnival Band traveled to Honk!
 Fest, in Somerville, Massachusetts, performing with the Hungry March Band and the Rude Mechanical Orchestra.

-As part of 2007上海-浦东国际音乐嘉年华 (the 2007 Shanghai Pudong International Music Carnival), the Carnival Band performed during the Labour Day Golden Week, in Century Park over the first week of May, in Shanghai, China.
+As part of 2007上海-浦东国际音乐嘉年华 (the 2007 Shanghai Pudong International Music Carnival), the Carnival Band performed during the Labour Day Golden Week in Century Park over the first week of May in Shanghai, China.

-Their summer 2007 tour through Europe included performances at Altonale in Hamburg, Germany; Haizetara, in Amorebieta-Etxano, Biscay, the Basque Country (Spain); and Le festival des fanfares de Montpellier in Montpellier, France.
+Their summer 2007 tour through Europe included performances at Altonale in Hamburg, Germany; Haizetara in Amorebieta-Etxano, Biscay, the Basque Country (Spain); and Le festival des fanfares de Montpellier in Montpellier, France.

-In March 2008, the band participated in the first annual Honk Fest West in Seattle, Washington, a three-day convocation of alternative street bands from around the U.S. which included performances in the Ballard and Georgetown neighborhoods.
+In March 2008, the band participated in the first annual Honk Fest West in Seattle, Washington, a three-day convocation of alternative street bands from around the U.S., which included performances in the Ballard and Georgetown neighborhoods.
 The band returned to Honk Fest West in Seattle in 2009 and 2010, and to the original Honk!
 Festival in Somerville, Massachusetts.

 Music

-Songs performed by the group include originals by musical directors Ross Barrett and Tim Sars, traditional songs from Colombia, France, Suriname, Afghanistan, and Bulgaria, and American and Canadian standards.
+Songs performed by the group include originals by musical directors Ross Barrett and Tim Sars; traditional songs from Colombia, France, Suriname, Afghanistan, and Bulgaria; and American and Canadian standards.